Long-suffering fans stick with England to bitter end

 Manaus, in Brazil's Amazon region, was a particular high for English fans.
 Not the result there - England lost 2-1 to Italy - but the exotic wildlife nearby.

 "It was incredible.
 I swam with pink dolphins.
 I climbed a tree to the top of the jungle.
 I fished a four-foot fish.
-And I saw a sloth, my favorite animal!" said Jack.
+And I saw a sloth, my favourite animal!" said Jack.

 He and his dad Steve Thompson, 49, saw both England losses, the crushingly disappointing results at least offset by the fun they have been having on a father-and-son bonding tour.